 - The last five digits of the vehicle’s title number

 - Proof of valid auto insurance

 - Proof of passing the necessary environmental inspections

 - A valid email address

-- Payment via a major debit or credit card
+- Payment for the $20 fee via a major debit or credit card

 NC residents whose registration sticker was not received and who are only missing the sticker can request a simple decal replacement by paper.
 To submit an application for a NCDMV sticker replacement, an NC driver will need to provide the following information: